 The Company's material exposures to market risk relate to spread risk on its bond portfolio and foreign exchange risk on its currency exposures.
+The company has taken steps to further de-risk its investment portfolio during the year.

 Credit Risk